5 Game Day Strategies to Gain Wins in Your Ministry

 Get Out There and Play to Win!

 There are things we do in children’s ministry that are just for fun.
 Kids like to have fun, and so do adults.
 It’s okay to have fun at church; in fact, healthy churches always have fun built into their programs throughout the year.
-Fun is part of children’s ministry—but it’s not our primary focus.
+Fun is part of children’s ministry—but it’s not the only focus.
 Our primary focus is investing in kids’ spiritual growth through our regular services.
-That’s why every weekend, we gear up and go for the win on game days.

 When it’s game day, there’s one goal, one objective, and one target: To win the game based on what you’ve defined as a win.